AGENT ONBOARDING · TESTNET LIVE

 If you're configuring a coding agent (Claude Code, Cursor, Hermes, Aider, or anything with tool-use), give it:

-Every install step, every command, every policy-term unit is documented in llms.txt.
-No hidden state, no manual "ask a human" steps — the whole flow is scriptable from key generation to first fill.
+Every install step, every command, every unit conversion, and every manifest-backed flow is documented in llms.txt.
+No hidden state, no manual "ask a human" steps - the wallet flow is scriptable from account claim or policy mint to first fill.